basbossink/basbossink.github.com/_posts/2010-12-22-PowerShell-as-compositional-computation-engine.md

 embedding it in your software.
 ### The Provider
-The [Windows PowerShell Provider][pr] gives you as a developer the oppertunity to surface your specific data as file system structure that can be easily accessed through powershell.
+The [Windows PowerShell Provider][pr] gives you as a developer the oppertunity to surface your specific data as a file system structure that can be easily accessed through powershell.
 To give you a more concrete idea